chvnaveenkumar/Codeword-GDPII/Documentation/Acceptance.md

     d.
 The pre-survey URL and the post-survey URL

     e.
-An option to “Edit”,
+An option to ï¿½Editï¿½,

     f.
-An option to “Delete” an active course (expired courses will be not appear)
+An option to ï¿½Deleteï¿½ an active course (expired courses will be not appear)

 |                                                   Acceptance Criteria                                                  | Yes/No | Comments |
 |----------------------------------------------------------------------------------------------------------------------:|--------|----------|